Intangible assets: avoidance: introduction

 Tax deductions for sums written off fixed assets

-Inevitably there will be cases where a company pays a very large sum for the goodwill (and perhaps other intangible assets) of a business and the venture goes badly wrong.
-In those circumstances, the company will be compelled to write off against profits much of the capitalised value of the goodwill acquired on an impairment review (see CIRD30550).
+Inevitably, there will be cases where a company has paid a very large sum for certain intangible assets and the venture goes badly wrong.
+In such circumstances, the company will be compelled to write off against profits much of the capitalised value of the goodwill acquired on an impairment review (see CIRD30550).

 It is an inherent feature of the approach described above that relief should be available against income for potentially very large capital losses of this kind.